Sharon L Crowell-Davis DVM, PhD, DACVB

 HSVMA GEORGIA STATE CO-REPRESENTATIVE

-Dr. Gloria Dorsey, a native of Jacksonville, Florida, received a Doctorate in Veterinary Medicine from Tuskegee University in Alabama and went on to complete a Master’s degree in Public Health Epidemiology at the University of Alabama at Birmingham.
-Dr. Dorsey has been on staff at the Atlanta Humane Society since 1996.
+Dr. Gloria Dorsey, a native of Jacksonville, Florida, received a Doctorate in Veterinary Medicine from Tuskegee University in Alabama and went on to complete a Master’s degree in Public Health - Epidemiology at the University of Alabama at Birmingham.
+As of April 2024, Dr. Dorsey has retired from her staff position at the Atlanta Humane Society since 1996.

-Prior to assuming her current role as Vice President of Community Education and Advocacy in 2014, Dr. Dorsey was Atlanta Humane Society’s Vice President of Medical Services for 18 years.
-During that time, Dr. Dorsey provided veterinary care to numerous pets and their families on the Westside.
+Prior to assuming her former role as Vice President of Community Education and Advocacy in 2014, Dr. Dorsey was Atlanta Humane Society’s Vice President of Medical Services for 18 years.
+During that time, Dr. Dorsey provided medical and surgical care to numerous pets and their families across metropolitan Atlanta.
 She is particularly proud of her history with Atlanta Humane because she found her desire to become a veterinarian while volunteering at the shelter.
-“My heart is forever entwined with the mission of Atlanta Humane.”
+“My heart is forever entwined with the mission of the Atlanta Humane Society.”

 Dr. Dorsey’s contributions to veterinary medicine and animal welfare include shelter medicine, community practice, animal care and control, and legislative advocacy for dogs and cats in Georgia.
 She served two terms on the Animal Control Hearing Board of Fulton County.

-Dr. Dorsey’s proudest moments occurred during the year-and-a-half period prior to COVID-19, when Atlanta Humane hosted pet vaccination clinics that served over 2,000 pets in the community.
-She has also provided veterinary support on several pit bull seizures, animal hoarding cases, and a puppy mill seizure.
-Dr. Dorsey has never had a dull moment working with animals.
+Among Dr. Dorsey’s proudest moments are the year-and-a-half period prior to COVID-19 when Atlanta Humane hosted pet vaccination clinics that served over 2,000 pets in the community.
+She has also provided veterinary support for several pit bull, animal hoarding, and puppy mill seizures.
+Dr. Dorsey fancies herself a skilled animal wrangler and has never had a dull moment working with animals.

 To contact an HSVMA State Representative, please email [email protected].